Tamaya Resources class action

 The Court’s reasons for approving the settlement give detailed consideration of the evidence put forward in support of application.
 Following a detailed enquiry, the Court found that the terms of the proposed settlement and Settlement Scheme are fair and reasonable for all group members.
 The Court also ordered that Maurice Blackburn be appointed as Administrators of the Settlement Scheme.
 Access a copy of the Court’s judgment approving the proposed settlement and Settlement Scheme.

-Payment of Compensation
+Payment of Settlement Funds

 Background of the Class Action